cambridge-collection/cudl-viewer-ui/README.md

 ## Step 2

-Run the prepare mojo of the Maven release plugin:
+Run the prepare mojo of the Maven release plugin (but via our script as we have to perform some extra steps which are awkward to do in maven):

 ```
-$ mvn release:prepare
+$ bin/release-prepare.sh
 ```

 It'll prompt you for the version to be released and the next development